 Muscles of the leg

-2. learn how they are arranged into compartments.
+- Identify and name the muscles of the leg and learn how they are arranged into compartments.

-3. Understand the functions, attachments and innervation patterns for these muscles.
+- Describe the functions, attachments and innervation patterns for these muscles.

 - The anterior (dorsiflexor) compartment, which consists of the tibialis anterior, extensor digitorum longus, fibularis tertius and extensor hallucis longus muscles.
 Crossing the ankle from the anterior aspect, these muscles primarily cause dorsiflexion of the foot.